devank99/How-Indians-Spend-on-Credit-Card-Tableau-Dashboard-/README.md

 City-Specific Campaigns: Launch city-specific marketing campaigns in Mumbai, Ahmedabad, and Bengaluru, highlighting local merchants and offers.
 Use geo-targeted advertising to reach urban consumers effectively.

-I have uploaded all the files, datasets, workbook, icons above.
-Feel free to use this Project's resourses for your next Project.
-If you like this Project and Dashboard give it a Star or just tell me.
-It'll make me feel Good :)